aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 # IMPORTANT: Latest Version

-The current version is 4.0.2.
-The 4.0.0 version was built with JDK9, which includes a breaking API change in ByteBuffer, despite targetting Java 8 source and bytecode.
-The 4.0.1 version has a bug related to `Instant.toString()`, which causes signature mismatch errors on JDK9 and later.
+The current version is 4.0.3.
+Please see the [changelog](./CHANGELOG.md) for details on version history.

 # What